3DStreamingToolkit/docs-3dstk/large-scale-tutorial.md

          }
     };
 ```
 4. Modify the `StartTask` to install all your dependencies and run the unit tests.
-In this example, we copy the rendering application to a desired path, install vc-redist, nvidia drivers and run the end-to-end functional tests:
+In this example, we copy the rendering application to a desired path, install vc-redist, nvidia drivers, run the end-to-end functional tests and run the server-deploy-script to set the correct signaling/TURN server information and start the rendering application as a Windows service:
 ```
+// Command to start the rendering service var startRenderingCommand = string.Format(
+    "cmd /c powershell -command \"start-process powershell -verb runAs -ArgumentList '-ExecutionPolicy Unrestricted -file %AZ_BATCH_APP_PACKAGE_server-deploy-script#1.0%\\server_deploy.ps1 {1} {2} {3} {4} {5} {6} {7} {0} '\"",
+    this.serverPath,
+    string.Format("turn:{0}:3478", turnServerIp),
+    "username",
+    "password",
+    this.signalingServerUrl,
+    this.signalingServerPort,
+    5000,
+    this.maxUsersPerRenderingNode);

 // Create and assign the StartTask that will be executed when compute nodes join the pool. pool.StartTask = new StartTask
 {